ain-soph/autovul/README.md

 Check the bash files under `/bash` to reproduce our paper results.
 #### Train Models
 You need to first run `/bash/train.sh` to get pretrained models.
-If you run it for the first time, please run with `--download` flag the to download the dataset:
+If you run it for the first time, please run with `--download` flag to download the dataset:
 `bash ./bash/train.sh "--download"`

 It takes a relatively long time to train all models, here we provide our pretrained models on Google Drive ([link](https://drive.google.com/drive/folders/1GrjEO89hYrdLhDMkBLC26jp1C7BwIKwm?usp=sharing)).
+Follow the model path style `{model_dir}/image/{dataset}/{model}.pth` to place them in correct location.
 #### Run Attacks
 ```
 /bash/adv_attack.sh